Implementing entities authorized to issue bonds

 In July 2010 the Missouri legislature enacted the Property Assessed Clean Energy Act.
 The act allows municipalities (county, city, or incorporated town or village) to create Clean Energy Development Boards, which in turn are permitted to develop local PACE programs to finance energy efficiency improvements or renewable energy improvements.
 A clean energy development board may be created by an individual municipality or by multiple municipalities working together.

 In January 2011 the Missouri Clean Energy District was created and is the primary mechanism for PACE financing for most of Missouri’s participating communities and counties; however, the Set the PACE St. Louis program implements PACE in St. Louis.
+A new PACE board called Show Me PACE was established in June 2015.

 Many details of PACE implementation are left to the discretion of local governments.
 Local governments may develop programs that support both energy efficiency and renewable energy improvements.
 Energy efficiency improvements include but are not limited to HVAC measures, building and equipment insulation, energy recovery systems, energy controls, caulking and weather-stripping, efficient lighting, daylighting, and certain windows and doors.
 Renewable energy improvements include but are not limited to solar photovoltaics (PV), solar thermal, wind, biomass, and geothermal energy systems.